 Utilize fertilizer recommendations by local AEAS and outreach providers that are based on site-specific information including relevant soil characteristics, crop and cultivar to be grown, previous crop grown, and expected yields.

-ApplyA fertilizers at the proper time and amount, as well as use of the most appropriate fertilizer source and placement in accordance with global principles of plant nutrient management such as ISFM and 4R Plant Nutrition.
+Only apply fertilizers at the proper time and amount, as well as use of the most appropriate fertilizer source and placement in accordance with global principles of plant nutrient management such as ISFM and 4R Plant Nutrition.

 Practice ISFM, as appropriate, through the use of all relevant sources of plant nutrients including animal manures, compost, crop residues, and other materials, particularly those that are locally available.
-Further through ISFM, encourage the use of crop rotations, legumes, cover crops, and other green manures as a means to enhance soil health and fertility.
+Further through ISFM, encourage the use of sustainable soil management practices such as crop rotations, legumes, cover crops, and other green manures as a means to enhance soil health and fertility.

 Fertilizer use and management

-Proper management and use of fertilizers is the responsible handling, storage, transportation, and application of fertilizers with the express goal of enhancing plant growth or attributes (nutritional content, color, flavor, and so on) to maintain or improve soil health and minimize any potential environmental impacts.
+Proper management and use of fertilizers is the responsible handling, storage, transportation, and application of fertilizers with the express goal of sustainably enhancing plant growth or attributes (nutritional content, color, flavor, and so on) to maintain or improve soil health and minimize any environmental impacts.

 Fertilizer nutrients that are not taken up by plants or retained in soils may be transported to waterways, especially nitrogen and phosphorus, causing eutrophication and deterioration of water quality.
-Leaching of mobile forms of nitrogen to water used for human consumption has potential human health impacts.
+Leaching of mobile forms of nitrogen to water used for human consumption has potential human health impacts and results in additional costs for purification.
 Excess nutrients may also be released from soils to the atmosphere through ammonia volatilization or as greenhouse gas emissions of nitrous oxide.
-In addition, excess fertilizer use and losses of nutrients due to the misuse of fertilizers can lower profits of farmers and in some cases can lead to crop failure.
+In addition, excess fertilizer use and losses of nutrients due to the misuse of fertilizers can lower profits of farmers and lead to crop failure.

-Insufficient use of fertilizers entails adding nutrients at levels below crop requirement and results in opportunity costs for yield potential, nutritional content, return of carbon to the soil, and enhancement of soil health as well as net nutrient removal from the soil system.
+Inappropriate nutrient management entails adding nutrients at levels below crop requirement and results in opportunity costs for yield potential, nutritional content, return of carbon to the soil, and enhancement of soil health as well as net nutrient removal from the soil system.

 A holistic approach must be taken when developing and implementing best management practices for fertilizer use recognizing that practices to reduce the negative impacts from one nutrient may increase the negative impacts from other nutrients.
-In this case, the best management practices that produce the most positive overall effect should be adopted.
+In this case, the best management practices that produce the most sustainable overall effect should be adopted.

 Misuse of fertilizers can involve, but is not limited to:

-Over or excessive use, that is, the application of one or more plant nutrients to the soil, foliage or water that would not reasonably be expected to produce a positive response in growth or composition for plants or crops growing in that soil, or to maintain soil health.
+Over or excessive use, that is, the application of one or more plant nutrients to the soil, foliage or water that would not reasonably be expected to sustainably produce a positive response in growth or composition for plants or crops growing in that soil, or to maintain soil and environment health.

 Improper or inappropriate use, such as the application of fertilizers to the soil surface when not appropriate, not suited to the soil type, soil properties or the landscape, crop requirement, or the prevailing weather and climatic conditions, thus resulting in nutrient losses to the environment;